Starbucks, Amazon open grab-and-go store in New York

-At least three more New York stores are planned for next year.
+At least two more New York stores are planned for next year.

 The stores offer the full Starbucks menu as well as prepared salads, sandwiches and snacks from Amazon Go.